Karemelshimi/Customers-Personality-Analysis-SQL/README.md

 ```
 ![Screenshot (160)](https://github.com/Karemelshimi/Customers-Personality-Analysis/assets/153403784/c442bb64-b760-4dbe-a0f1-e3ea34acbe8f)

-- This query shows how many enrolment days were in the past 2 years, after running the query it shows that there was 662 days which is less than 2 years.
+- This query shows how many enrolment days were in the past 2 years, after running the query it shows that there were 662 days which is less than 2 years.
 ```SQL
 SELECT COUNT(DISTINCT Dt_Customer) AS Count_of_Days
 FROM marketing_campaign
 ```
 ![Screenshot (161)](https://github.com/Karemelshimi/Customers-Personality-Analysis/assets/153403784/1e59ebdb-039d-43be-9eaf-c1ad9ab7a531)

-- This query claculates the total expenditure on different product categories.
+- This query calculates the total expenditure on different product categories.
 ```SQL
 SELECT
 		SUM(MntWines) AS Total_Wine,